jackw01/scanlight/big.md

 ### mechanical design

-STEP files for all parts of the light source can be downloaded from the [GitHub repository](https://github.com/jackw01/scanlight/3d/big%20scanlight%20v1).
+STEP files for all parts of the light source will be made available by the end of 2025 on the [GitHub repository](https://github.com/jackw01/scanlight/3d/big%20scanlight%20v1).
+Some minor tweaks are still being made to the designs to improve printability and ease of assembly.

 ![](<images/big_scanlight_top_bottom.jpg>)

 ### firmware and web app

-The [source code for the Pi Pico firmware](https://github.com/jackw01/scanlight/automation/firmware_sl2), a [ready-to-flash firmware binary](https://github.com/jackw01/scanlight/automation/build/firmware_sl2), and the [source code for the remote control web app](https://github.com/jackw01/scanlight/automation/app_sl2) can be downloaded from the GitHub repository.
+The [source code for the Pi Pico firmware](https://github.com/jackw01/scanlight/tree/main/automation/firmware_bsl1), a [ready-to-flash firmware binary](https://github.com/jackw01/scanlight/blob/main/automation/bsl1_controller_v1.0.uf2), and the [source code for the remote control web app](https://github.com/jackw01/scanlight/tree/main/automation/app_bsl) can be downloaded from the GitHub repository.
 The firmware is implemented using the RP2040 SDK and the web app is made with [Vue](https://github.com/vuejs) and [Vuetify](https://github.com/vuetifyjs/vuetify).